-Top 10 Favourite Rare Heritage Chicken Breeds and Why!
+Top 10 Rare Heritage Chicken Breeds (and Why They're My Favourites)

-I want to share our experience raising these best rare breeds.
-We have had about 40 Rare and Heritage chicken breeds in the last 4 years.
-We started with fifteen 5 week-old Partridge Chanteclers and Cuckoo Marans in 2007.
-By 2008 we got 100 "Rarest of the Rare assortment" chicks and left the choice to McMurrays hatchery.
-After scouring Feathersite, Hendersons Breed Guide and getting the highly addictive Storeys Guide to Poultry breeds book, we decided to choose our next years chickens breeds ourselves.
+I want to share our experience raising some of the best rare breeds.
+We have had about 40 rare and heritage chicken breeds in the last 4 years.
+We started with fifteen 5-week-old Partridge Chanteclers and Cuckoo Marans in 2007.
+By 2008, we got 100 "Rarest of the Rare assortment" chicks and left the choice to McMurrays hatchery.
+After scouring Feathersite, Hendersons Breed Guide and getting the highly addictive Storey's Guide to Poultry Breeds book, we decided to choose our next year's chicken breeds ourselves.

 The great thing about having so many great breeds is we could compare their behaviour to us and other chickens, the unique traits and sounds they make, eggs, growth rates, and other idiosyncrasies.
 We have been lucky to have and find homes for some of the best and most beautiful and rare chickens.